Whether you are using it for food preparing, salad dressing or as face/hair mask, one thing is sure – olive oil is excellent for all these things.

 - Truth: Olive Oil For Face Wrinkles

-Common questions people ask are – is olive oil good for your face, and can I leave olive oil on face overnight?
+Common questions people ask are – is oil good for your face, and can I leave the olive oil on your face overnight?
 The answer is yes.

 Antioxidants from olive oil can fight wrinkles on your face.
 Apply olive oil around the eye area and leave it for the night.

 Mix the teaspoon of olive oil with coarse sugar, and a splash of lemon.
 You can literally eat this lip scrub.
 This mixture is perfect for other parts of your body as well.

 Using olive oil in your everyday skincare routine can bring you many advantages.
 From antioxidant properties to vitamins, here are some of the biggest perks of applying oil on your skin.

 As mentioned before, olive oil has antioxidant properties that can help your skin looks better and prevent the production of free radicals.
 Due to these properties, when you apply olive oil on your skin, you can actually prevent premature aging.